ETNs were developed to make investing in hard-to-access instruments, like commodity and currency areas, more accessible

 Unlike with many mutual funds and ETFs which regularly distribute dividends, ETN investors are not subject to short-term capital gains taxes.
 The short-term capital gains rate is equivalent to an individual's ordinary income tax rate.

+Typically, an ETN investor is only responsible for paying taxes on their investment when sold for a gain.
+Because ETNs don't hold any portfolio securities, there are no dividend or interest rate payments paid to investors, so all taxes are deferred and taxes as capital gains.
 When the investor sells the ETN, the investor is subject to a long-term capital gains tax.
-The taxable event occurs only when the investor sells the ETN.
-With conventional ETFs, a long-term holder would be subject to capital gains tax each year.
+With conventional ETFs, a long-term holder may be subject to capital gains tax each year.
 The ability to significantly boost returns by escaping annual taxes on dividends is a huge benefit to ETNs.
-However, this tax treatment does not apply to currency ETNs.
+However, this tax treatment does not apply to currency ETNs and it's quite possible that the Internal Revenue Service may change the rules in a way that erodes the current benefit.

 Theoretically, an ETF should give you the exact return of the index it tracks, minus the expense ratio.
 But sometimes the difference between the ETF and its index is larger than the expense ratio.
 This extra difference between the portfolio's return and the value of the index is called the tracking error.

 Tracking error can be a significant issue for ETFs that are unable to hold all the components of a benchmark index, either because there are too many components and/or the components are illiquid.
 As a result, the value of the ETF and the value of the benchmark index may diverge.
 In contrast, the ETN issuer promises to pay the full value of the index, no matter what, minus the expense ratio, completely eliminating tracking error.